What is the Academic Senate?

 Are Academic Professionals new to the Academic Senate?

-Recognizing the substantive role that Academic Professionals play in advancing the academic mission of our institution, the Academic Senate included an Academic Professional in each of its committees to assist them in their work and represent the interests of the Council of Academic Professionals (CAP) and the AP community.
+Recognizing the substantive role that Academic Professionals play in advancing the academic mission of our institution, the Academic Senate included an Academic Professional on many of its committees to assist them in their work and represent the interests of the Council of Academic Professionals (CAP) and the AP community.
 The Council (CAP) solicits self-nominations from the community of Academic Professionals and determines the AP representative that is then considered for approval by the Senate Committee on Committees and the Senate as a whole.
-So even though up until now, Academic Professionals have not been part of the Senate, they participate in the key functions performed by its Committees.
+AP representation in the Senate was formalized in 2009 and revised to include additional districts in 2018.
+Prior to Senate representation, APs served on committees.

 How did we get here?

 A group of dedicated APs worked hard for a number of years with the Academic Senate and in particular with the Senate Committees on University Statutes and Senate Procedures and Senate Executive Committee to get the necessary changes made to the Senate’s Constitution, Bylaws and Election Rules to allow for Academic Professional representation.
 The efforts culminated when a constitutional amendment was put forward and approved by the Senate on November 9, 2009, creating the Other Staff Representation [see Article III].
 Finally, a proposal to change the Bylaws and Election Rules with the rules by which Academic Professionals will get elected was approved on October 4, 2010. [see Senate Election Rules for the Other Academic Staff – D Electorate in ‘SP.10.09–B’]

 Who will conduct the elections?